Arniiiii/nvchad_config_cpp/README.md

     - [ ] [mrjones2014/legendary.nvim](https://github.com/mrjones2014/legendary.nvim) seems to *not* have ability to somehow get commands from everywhere like `:Telescope commands` , though looks cool.
 Doesn't support ranges.
 - [ ] Find out how to put more snippets and put them from somewhere.
 Investigation.
 - [ ] Find a good alternative to `:s`.
+    - [ ] should I?
-- [ ] Allow more diversity of folder structures for include-guard plugin.
+- [x] Allow more diversity of folder structures for include-guard plugin.
 Now only works if there's `src` in a path to a file.
     - [ ] Rewrite plugin to lua and use neovim's API?
     - [x] Actually there's a snippet `#guard`.
 - [ ] Use `ug` everywhere: